cajacko/mantra/PRIVACY.md

 If you choose to use my Service, then you agree to the collection and use of information in relation with this policy.
 The Personal Information that I collect are used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Mantra, unless otherwise defined in this Privacy Policy.

 ## Information Collection and Use

 For a better experience while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to name, email address and pictures.
 The information that I request will be retained by us and used as described in this privacy policy.